wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

         }

-Note the ``@Description`` which is needed to tell the plugin loader the properties of the custom plugin class.
+Note the ``@Description`` annotation which is needed to tell the plugin loader the properties of the custom plugin class.
 Plugin classes are permitted to have a defualt constructor but it cannot take any arguments.

 Building plugin